• The Heartbreakers (1)

 1952 - Why Don't I / Rockin' Daddy-O (RCA 4652)

-1952 - There Is Time / It's OK With Me (RCA 4849)
+1952 - There Is Time / It's O.K.
+With Me (RCA 4849)

-1952 - Cry wind cry / I Swear by all the star above (Roadhouse 1007)
+1952 - Cry Wind Cry / I Swear By All The Star Above (Roadhouse 1007)

 1952 - Hey Baby / I only Want To Be Your Guy (Roadhouse 1008)

-1952 - Heartbreaker (live) / Embraceable you (Roadhouse 1010)
+1952 - Heartbreaker (live) / Embraceable You (Roadhouse 1010)

-1952 - Is it real / Ain't nothing' shakin' (Roadhouse 1011)
+1952 - Is It Real / Ain't Nothing 'Shakin' (Roadhouse 1011)

-1952 - We're gonna have some fun / Goodbye Baby (Roadhouse 1012)
+1952 - We're Gonna Have Some Fun / Goodbye Baby (Roadhouse 1012)

-1953 - Don't stop baby (Roadhouse 1014)
+1953 - Don't Stop Baby (Roadhouse 1014)

-N/A - She's Gone (RCA) (Unreleased)
+1952 - She's Gone (RCA)

-N/A - I Don't Want Anybody (RCA) (Unreleased)
+1952 - I Don't Want Anybody (RCA)

-N/A - Movin' Man (RCA) (Unreleased)
+1952 - Movin' Man (RCA)

-N/A - Since My Love Has Gone (RCA) (Unreleased)
+1952 - Since My Love Has Gone (RCA)

-N/A - Alone In The Night (RCA) (Unreleased)
+1952 - Alone In The Night (RCA)

 Biography :

-In early 1952 RCA released "Rockin Daddy-O" and "Why Don't I?" on # 4662.
-Later in 1952 "There Is Time" and "It's O.K.
-With Me" was released on # 4849 which would be the last RCA release by The Heartbreakers.
-In early 1953 the group broke up with Lawrence Tate and William Ross joining a group called The Griffins who recorded for Mercury, and Bobby Evans and Fred Holmes formed a vocal group called The Topps who recorded for Red Robin Records in New York.
+All of the songs recorded by the group were written by Bobby Evans.
+Once the group began to record they made appearances at local clubs.
+Their first record released on RCA Victor 4327 was "Heartbreaker" and "Wanda".
+It met with little success.
+Four months later RCA released "You're So Necessary To Me" and "I'm Only Fooling My Heart" on 4508.
+In early 1952 RCA released "Rockin Daddy-O" and "Why Don't I?" on 4662.
+In 1952 "There Is Time" and "It's O.K.
+With Me" was released on 4849.
+This was the last RCA release by The Heartbreakers.In early 1953 the group broke up with Lawrence Tate and William Ross joining a group called The Griffins who recorded for Mercury, and Bobby Evans and Fred Holmes formed a vocal group called The Topps who recorded for Red Robin Records in New York.
+The Heartbreakers descended into obscurity until the early nineteen seventies when vocal group aficionado Les Moss started Roadhouse Records, a small collector oriented label that released six 45's by the group including a live cut of their signature tune "Heartbreaker" from an appearance at the Howard Theater in D.C. in 1952.
+Roadhouse also issued an album of the Heartbreakers containing some of the RCA unreleased sides by the group.

 Songs :